openhealthcare/opal/doc/docs/reference/upgrading.md

-The signatures of Flow `enter` and `exit` methods has changed to no longer accept options as a positional argument, and enter/exit controllers will no longer be initialized with access to options as a resovled provider.
+The signatures of Flow `enter` and `exit` methods has changed to no longer accept options as a positional argument, and enter/exit controllers will no longer be initialized with access to options as a resolved provider.
 They will have access to either/both of `referencedata` and `metadata` so if your application includes custom flow controllers that use `options` you will need to refactor these to use the new x-data arguments instead.